 - Witness names and numbers, if there are any

-- Police report number and name of officer who gathered information
+- Police report number and name of the officer who gathered information

 - Vehicle information of all involved vehicles